bioinformaticsdotca/BiCG_2018/module10/lab.md

 ## Share the Snapshot

-Execute the following commands to share the snapshot:
+Execute the following command to find the IMAGE_ID of your snapshot:

 ```
 openstack image list

 ```

-In the list, find the ID of your snapshot.

 Change the visibility of the image to "shared".
-Use the IMAGE_ID obtained above:
+Use the IMAGE_ID of your snapshot obtained above:

 ```
 openstack image set --shared IMAGE_ID